 Interestingly, we don’t find Nazareth mentioned at all in the Old Testament- not one mention in all the genealogies and Bible stories.

 Nazareth was an obscure, tiny, far-flung village.
-It may also been despised because the Romans stationed an army unit there.
+It may also be despised because the Romans stationed an army unit there.

 To accept the Messiah coming from such a lowly place as Nazareth seemed unlikely for their future King.